-Brandon Scott is a Democrat running for City Council in Baltimore City’s 2nd District.
+Brandon M. Scott is the City Councilmember representing Baltimore City’s 2nd District.
 He is a community leader, public servant and lifelong resident of Baltimore City.
-His political awareness has steadily grown and become more focused as he has lived in Baltimore’s neighborhoods and worked with Baltimore’s citizens throughout his academic and professional career in public service and civic engagement.
+Brandon was first elected in 2011 at the age of 27 and is one of the youngest persons ever elected to Baltimore’s City Council.
+His political awareness has steadily grown and become more focused as he has lived in Baltimore’s neighborhoods and worked with Baltimore’s citizens throughout his career in public service.

 Brandon lives in Baltimore’s Frankford Neighborhood.